felixHPatzschke/Liquid-Cell-Culture-Dynamics/README.md

 - $c^\mathrm{half}_{H,N}:$ the concentration of nitrogen (🧪N) at which the growth rate of methanotrophs (🦠H) is half its maximum if not otherwise limited. (units of mol/m³)
 - $c^\mathrm{half}_{H,P}:$ the concentration of phosphorous (🧪P) at which the growth rate of methanotrophs (🦠H) is half its maximum if not otherwise limited. (units of mol/m³)

-## Files
-This repository contains the following files:
-- `README.md`: This file, containing the description of the model for the concentration dynamics in mixed-species cultures.
-- `concentration_dynamics.py`: Python module containing the implementation of the decscribed model.
-- `constants.yml`: Serial file containing constant parameters used in the simulations.
-- `parameters.yml`: Serial file containing default values for parameters that may be changed in the real experiment.
-- `params.py`: Python module containing the logic to load and process parameters from the serial files.
-- `Liquid Cell Culture Dynamics.ipynb`: Jupyter notebook implementing a simulation of the model and visualizing the simulation results.
-- `reaction_scheme.png`: Graphical representation of the reaction scheme described above.
-- `suspended_cultures_sim_v2.ipynb`: Jupyter notebook containing the original implementation of the model, to be removed once the refactored implementation is complete.